qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 without any change.
 Furthermore, all current QUIC frames are idempotent and could be optimistically duplicated over several uniflows.

-[comment]: # (Move mptcp comparison in appendix)

 The uniflow on which data is sent is a packet-level information.
 This means that a frame can be sent regardless of the uniflow of the packet carrying it.
-Furthermore, because the data offset is a frame-level information, there is no need to define additional sequence numbers to cope with reordering across uniflows, unlike Multipath TCP {{RFC6824}} that uses a Data Sequence Number at the Multipath TCP level.
 Other flow control considerations like the stream receive window advertised by the MAX_STREAM_DATA frame remain unchanged when there are multiple sending uniflows.

 [comment]: # (Should arrive when discussing packet number space)

-However, Multipath QUIC might face reordering at packet-level when using uniflows having different latencies.
+As previously described, Multipath QUIC might face reordering at packet-level when using uniflows having different latencies.
 The presence of different Uniflow Connection IDs ensures that the packets sent over a given uniflow will contain monotonically increasing packet numbers.
 To ensure more flexibility and potentially to reduce the ACK block section of the (MP_)ACK frame when aggregating bandwidth of uniflows exhibiting different network characteristics, each uniflow keeps its own monotonically increasing Packet Number space.
-This potentially allows sending up to 2 * 2^62 packets on a QUIC connection since each uniflow has its own packet number space.
+This potentially allows sending up to 2 * 2^64 packets on a QUIC connection since each uniflow has its own packet number space (see {{nonce-considerations}} for the detail of this limit).

 With the introduction of multiple uniflows, there is a need to acknowledge them separately.
 The Initial Uniflows (with Uniflow ID 0) are still acknowledged with